Meeco/js-sdk/packages/cli/README.md

 Login as an organization agent.
 An organization agent is a non-human Vault user account acting on behalf of the organization.
 An organization owner can use this command to obtain a session token for the organization agent.

 ```
-Login as an organization agent.
-An organization agent is a non-human Vault user account acting on behalf of the organization.
-An organization owner can use this command to obtain a session token for the organization agent.

 USAGE
   $ meeco organizations:login